Decolonising Women’s Studies

 From Vermont to Hawai’i, family, vocation, grief, and the beauty of the American landscape bear witness to the wanderings of a faithless clergywoman who rediscovers grace in the revolutionary women who paved the way.
 Their stories will embolden you, too, and if you follow in their wandering footsteps, you just may find your own subversive version of the American dream.

-The art exhibit of framed 16 x 20 assemblage art, featuring revolutionary women painting collaged with lived plants, will be displayed from June 11-21 2022.
-Admission will be free of charge.
+The art exhibit of framed 16 x 20 assemblage art, featuring revolutionary women paintings collaged with lived plants, will be free of charge.